Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 - Other API providers.

-The best version of the model rivals GPT-4o, while the worst performer is more like GPT-4 level.
+The best version of the model rivals GPT-4o, while the worst performer is more like GPT-4 Turbo level.

 {: .note }
 This article is being updated as additional benchmark runs complete.